Vaping Could Be Wreaking Havoc On Your Skin — So Why Is No One Talking About It?

 Advertisement

 For a while now it’s been hard to move without drowning in a cloud of fruit-scented nicotine.
-Vice dubbed 2022 "The Year Of The Vape" and, according to a recent report, an estimated 4.3 million adults in Britain now use e-cigarettes (vapes), up from about 800,000 a decade ago.
-The current market leader, Elf Bars, sells 2.5 million in the UK every week.
+Vice dubbed 2022 "The Year Of The Vape" and, according to a report, 11% of the Australian population aged 14 and over reported ever having vaped.
 Vapes, which have been touted as a 'healthier' alternative to cigarettes, work by heating nicotine, flavourings and other chemicals, including known carcinogens acetaldehyde and formaldehyde, to create an aerosol that you inhale.
 The e-cigarettes that we know today were invented in Beijing in 2003 by Chinese pharmacist Hon Lik, who developed the device as an alternative to conventional smoking after his father died of smoking-related illnesses.

 But all is not as it seems.
 A report released by Harvard University last year, which centred on four patients with chronic lung disease, found that e-cigarette use was the most likely cause.
 Other studies have unearthed corroborating evidence of the damage vapes are doing to our lungs, hearts and even our immune systems.